1 Single-stage or multiple-stage surgery? top

 In osteoporotic bone additional screws, including locking screws, can be used.

 Radiographic documentation of joint congruity, length of tibia and fibula, and axial alignment is mandatory performed.
 This final operative x-ray confirms the anatomical reduction and the correct position of the plate and screws.
-See also "assessment of reduction" under "authors' added material".
+See also the content on assessment of reduction.

 The wound is closed in layers over the plate and fracture.